richardpon/AdvancedTwitterClient/README.md

-# Project 3 - *Simple Twitter Client*
+# Project 4 - *Just Teet*

-**Simple Twitter Client** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Just Tweet** is an android app that allows a user to view home and mentions timelines, view user profiles with user timelines, as well as compose and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **20** hours spent in total